A Point of Difference: Diversity at Bryn Mawr College

 Lauren conducted oral history interviews with faculty, staff, and alumnae across different decades, in order to gather multiple opinions of the history and current state of campus diversity.
 During the summer she was able to interview Florence Goff, Nia Turner, and Juliet Jeter.

-Both interns also conducted in an interview with Evelyn Jones Rich, class of 1954, who in 1950 became the first black student at Bryn Mawr to reside on campus.
+Both interns also conducted in an interview with Evelyn Jones Rich, class of 1954, who in 1950 became the first black undergraduate at Bryn Mawr to reside on campus for all four years.
 An initial oral history with Rich was recorded in 1978, and that conversation became a spring-board for a meeting and follow-up interview between Rich and the interns about the events of her life since graduating and what the College means to her 60 years after the fact.
 Over the course of the summer, both interns also archived a collection of Rich's personal papers that she recently donated to Special Collections, making them available for use by students and researchers interested in Rich's remarkable life and work.